 Soft Skills You'll Need to Be a Successful Police Officer

-The nature law enforcement, corrections, and other criminal justice careers demands that you interact appropriately with a variety of people at any given time in a variety of situations.
+The nature of law enforcement, corrections, and other criminal justice careers demands that you interact appropriately with a variety of people at any given time in a variety of situations.
 Not surprisingly, many folks are not going to be happy to see you.
 The best way to resolve potentially dangerous use-of-force situations is to rely on your cognitive and emotional intelligence.
 These are not necessarily the hard skills you acquired in your professional training.
-These are those soft skills that you need to develop to be truly effective in your day-to-day job as a police officer.
+These are those soft skills you need to develop to be truly effective in your day-to-day job as a police officer.

 Compassion begins where empathy leaves off.
 If empathy is an understanding and sharing of other's feelings, then compassion means putting that understanding into action.

 Treating individuals with compassion, whether they're witnesses, victims, or suspects helps build a rapport and brings healing to dangerous and traumatic situations.
 Compassion is perhaps the most important attribute for modern police officers in their daily interactions.

 People often express the sentiment that "it's not what they said it's how they said it" when they make complaints about their interactions with police officers.

 Nonverbal communication—those cues we send through tone, facial expressions, gestures, and enunciation—often carry far more weight in how our messages are received than the actual words we use.
 Police officers must be aware of what signals their nonverbal communication sends to those they encounter in order to mitigate conflict and ease tension.

 As a police officer, you will deal with individuals who just want to be heard.
 Whether they are victims of a crime or community members looking for a solution for those who committed the crime, being an active listener helps your audience feel appreciated and understood.

 Active listening means correctly interpreting and understanding the needs of others in a conversation.
 It is key if you want to resolve a conflict.